Blendify/blender-manual/trunk/blender_docs/manual/animation/techs/object/path.rst

 You can also directly add a "path" from the :menuselection:`Add --> Curve --> Path` menu entry (in a 3D view).
 This will insert in your scene a *three-dimensional* NURBS curve.
-This is an important point: by default, Blender's curve are 2 dimensional, i.e. are laid on a plane, which is often not the desired behavior of a path.
+This is an important point: by default, Blender's curve are *2D* and won't move on the Z axis.
 To turn a standard curve three-dimensional, enable its *3D* button, in the same *Curve and Surface* editing panel.